pqaidevteam/pqai/README.md

 ## Contribute

 We welcome contributions.
-Please take a look at our [contributions guide](./CONTRIBUTING.md).
+Please take a look at our [guidelines](./CONTRIBUTING.md) to understand how you can contribute to PQAI.

 ## Contact